code-312/ceic-jekyll/pages/services/clear-your-record.md

     also supports the transition to E-Filing, so that someone can submit their petition for expungement using a computer.</p><p>The Coalition believes in expunging cannabis records as widely as possible, especially those that are not ‘Stand-alone’ offenses.</p>"
-- template: text-area
-  style: Plain
-  text_area: <h2>What We Do</h2><p>The Coalition organizes events quarterly in Chicago,
-    along with annual events for <a href="https://nationalexpungementweek.org/">National Expungement Week</a>.
-We hope to expand our impact outside of Chicagoland, and to partner with organizations across the state to host events.
-Please reach out if your organization in interested in partnering!</p><p>The Coalition got involved in National Expungement Week in 2019, having been introduced to NEW through our partners in Boston, the <a href="https://massreccouncil.com/">Massachusetts Recreational Consumer Council</a>.
-The Coalition hosted events in Back of the Yards and North Lawndale, where community members were able to learn about the expungement process and connect with an expungement attorney, FOR FREE!</p>
-  column_two: "<p>Despite the COVID-19 pandemic the Coalition successfully hosted
-    more events for National Expungement Week 2020.</p><p>If you are in need of expungement support, please reach out to the Coalition CannabisEquityIL@gmail.com.</p>"
 - template: card-with-image
   image: "/assets/images/group-new2020-1.png"
   alt_text: An image of Legal Aid Chicago and Cannabis Equity Illinois Coalition at